Oil prices steady after six weeks of gains, pressured by glut

 “We think that this rally has further to go.”

-Also pressuring prices, OPEC said global oil demand will rebound more slowly in 2021 than previously thought because of the lingering impact of the coronavirus pandemic, hampering efforts by the group and its allies to support the market.

-Reporting by Devika Krishna Kumar, Noah Browning and Florence Tan; Editing by Steve Orlofsky, Kirsten Donovan and David Gregorio
+Reporting by Devika Krishna Kumar, Noah Browning and Florence Tan; Editing by Kirsten Donovan, David Gregorio and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.